szymonkozak/tempomat/README.md

   $ tempo log ISSUE_KEY DURATION_OR_INTERVAL [WHEN]

 ARGUMENTS
-  ISSUE_KEY             task key, like abc-123
-  DURATION_OR_INTERVAL  worklog duration (e.g 15m) or interval (e.g 11:30-14)
+  ISSUE_KEY             issue key, like abc-123 or task alias DURATION_OR_INTERVAL  worklog duration (e.g 15m) or interval (e.g 11:30-14)

   WHEN                  date to add worklog, defaulted to today